Meet-Turakhia/PHP_Classter/README.md

 # PHP Student Portal
-This is a student portal made in php which executes all CRUD commands.
+This is a E-Classroom made in php with college hierarchy which executes all CRUD and many SQL commands.
 Made while learning WDL(Web Development Lab) in Third Year of B.E.
 Computer Engineering.

 ## Tech Stack Used:-